tapirbug/fernspielapparat/README.md

 `C:\Program Files\VideoLAN\VLC`.
 Check yourself and
 then add it to `Path` through system settings.

+Note: adding to the path is not necessary, if you are using the runtime through _weichspielapparat_.

 On a german locale, traverse through the screens like this after you have found "Systemumgebungsvariablen bearbeiten" in the system settings: